hanishkvc/prgs-docs-spreadsheetkvc/README.md

 		:cformat iffloat None

   User can also trigger the same from with in a spreadsheet by using the following in a cell

 	=config(cformat, iffloat, floatPrecision)

-	NOTE: To have maximum chance of getting triggered, put it in the cells A1 or A2 or B1 or B2

   NOTE: Results of any cell with =round() function will inturn be processed according to the cformat iffloat rule, when showing it on the screen.
   However for calculations which depend on such a cell, the results of round function will be used directly.

+* cformat number2float \<yes|no>

+	Treat all numbers as floats.

+NOTE: if using =config(cformat... in a spreadsheet, to have maximum chance of getting triggered, put it in the cells A1 or A2 or B1 or B2

-NOTE: the last cformat formatting rule will persist across files irrespective of if it was triggered explicitly by the user using :cformat explicit command and or it got set by being part a =config(cformat... expression in one of the spreadsheet that was loaded.
+NOTE: the effects of the last cformat formatting rule will persist across files irrespective of if it was triggered explicitly by the user using :cformat explicit command and or it got set by being part a =config(cformat... expression in one of the spreadsheet that was loaded.

+	This effect is purely from a what is shown perspective.
+And doesnt effect any calculations or so.

 #### xtra operations